tmcginn/tutorials/security/data-safe/Lab4/LabGuide4.md

-# Lab 4: Analyzing Alerts and Audit Reports
+# Analyzing Alerts and Audit Reports

 ## Before You Begin
 ### Objectives